elegant-scipy/elegant-scipy/markdown/preface.markdown

 We've talked a little about releasing your source code under an open source license.
 This will hopefully result in huge numbers of people downloading your code, using it, fixing bugs and adding new features.
-Where will you host your code so people can find it?
+Where will you put your code so people can find it?
 How will those bug fixes and features get back into your code?
 How will you keep track of all the issues and changes?
 You can imagine how this could get out of control quite quickly.